danforthcenter/plantcv/docs/updating.md

 and are on the `main` branch, here is how you can tell:

 If you installed PlantCV using the "editable" mode `pip install -e .` then your installation should be updated automatically.
-Alternatively, you can run `python setup.py install` to reinstall the package from the cloned repository.
+Alternatively, you can run `pip install -e .` to reinstall the package from the cloned repository.

 ### Updating to v4 <a name="v4"></a>